-Winter storms: The city is vulnerable to winter storms; business and school closings, power outages, and traffic disruptions are all possible in the city as the result of severe winter storms.
+Winter storms: The city is vulnerable to winter storms; business and school closings, power outages, and traffic disruptions have occurred in the city as the result of severe winter storms.
 The city has equipment to adequately handle most snowfall events, but temporary travel inconveniences are inevitable during especially heavy snowfalls.
-Winter storms accompanied by very high winds have the potential to damage residential and commercial property in the city, but tree damage (and property damage from falling trees) is more typical.
-There are no building codes in the city to mitigate risk to winter storms.